-The MSc and PhD programs are intended to be full-time programs, and as such, there is currently no part-time enrolment.
+The MSc and PhD programs are intended to be full-time programs.
+Therefore, there is currently no parttime enrolment.

 13.2.5.1 Master of Science (MSc) in Applied Bioscience

 Students must successfully complete three 3-credit courses, including APBS 6010G Research in Applied Bioscience, one elective course and one special topics course related to their designated field.
 In addition, they must complete the required non-credit course APBS 6030G Seminar in Applied Bioscience and prepare and orally defend a thesis (APBS 6020G) and receive a pass.